 - Do you cough or gag when you try to swallow?

-- Did your symptoms start with difficulty swallowing solids and then progress to difficulty swallowing liquids?
+- Did you first have trouble swallowing solids and then develop difficulty swallowing liquids?

 What you can do in the meantime